 In general, natural fabric is an ideal choice for screen printers.

 As a thumb of rule, here are the most suitable fabrics for screen printing.

-– 100% cotton – As it is prone to shrinkages and wrinkles and saves extra efforts in printing designs on ‘tough’ locations.
+– 100% cotton – As it is prone to shrinkage and wrinkles and saves extra effort in printing designs on ‘tough’ locations.

 – 100% polyester – Not as breathable as cotton, but strong, durable, and long-lasting.
 Resistant to shrinking, wrinkles, and color fading over time.